 The museum or garden must commit to at least one of these two goals:

-- Offer afterschool, summer and other programs that include messages about healthy choices.
+Offer afterschool, summer or other programs that include messages about healthy choices.

 If the institution offers food services, it must commit to at least one of the following:

 Offer healthy food options in the food service operation.